spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 Get started by loading the data in `Health_Code_Violations_Seattle.csv` and take a first look at the type of data it contains.
-If you want to print the data frame, make sure to only print the [head](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.head.html) as the file is quite large.
+If you want to print the data frame, make sure to only print the [head](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.head.html) as the file is reasonably large.
 For this whole assignment, you should take some care with what parts of the data you try to print and inspect, as is it can take quite a while to print all of it.

 We'll combine this data with restaurant reviews from *Yelp* to see if we can find any indicators that a restaurant has serious health code violations.
 The research question we'll try and answer with this combined data is:

 * Are there any words whose presence in a *Yelp* review might indicate that there is a serious health code violation present at a restaurant?

 Given such a list of words, we could then automatically select certain restaurants for inspection, which could help the *Washington State Department